RMBond/ScottCreek-WY21_CZUFire_Poster/README.md

     can use the pressure data in the WQ dataset as a proxy.</span>

 3. The
-    <span style="color:purple">*Scott\_Creek\_Pebble\_XXX.csv*</span>
+    <span style="color:purple">*Scott\_Creek\_Pebble\_20210319.csv*</span>
-    datafile consists of two round sof pebblecounts at 23 transects accrost the watershed.
+    datafile consists of pebble counts at 23 transects accrost the watershed (6 eFishing sites with 3 transects each, and 5 additional pebble count only transects) which were repeated twice (Autumn 2020 & Winter 2021).
 AC and MA entered and QC’ed the data.

 ## Next Steps

-1. Continue to update WQ data csv file as needed.
+1. Decide on which WQ parameters to present and continue to update WQ data csv file as needed.

-2. AC and MA are entering the data from both rounds of pebble counts into spreadsheet.

-3. RB is making pebble count summary and plotting code.
+2. RB is working on code for making pebble count summaries and potential plotting.

 ## WQ Data